-(26) "Retiree" for persons who establish membership in the retirement system on or after October 1, 1977, means any member in receipt of a retirement allowance or other benefit provided by this chapter resulting from service rendered to an employer by such member.
+(26) "Retiree" for persons who establish membership in the retirement system on or after (26) "Retiree" for persons who establish membership in the retirement system on of area.
+October 1, 1977, means any member in receipt of a retirement allowance or other benefit provided by this chapter resulting from service rendered to an employer by such member.
 (27) "Retirement fund" means the "Washington law enforcement officers' and firefighters'

+(27) "Retirement fund" means the "Washington law enforcement officers'